A topic from the subject of Kinetics in Chemistry.

 where:

-The apparent rate constant is a function of pressure.
-The following equation can be used to determine the order of the reaction with respect to pressure:
+The apparent rate constant is pressure-dependent.
+The following equation determines the reaction order with respect to pressure:

 log k' = log k + n log P